 Tommy Sheppard, Senior Vice President of Basketball Operations

-In his 12th season with the Wizards organization, Tommy Sheppard is in his 21st year of service to the NBA.
-As Washington’s Senior Vice President of Basketball Operations, Sheppard has help lead the Wizards back into contention in the Eastern Conference with additions of proven veterans to a promising young core of John Wall, Bradley Beal and Otto Porter.
+In his 14th season with the Wizards organization, Tommy Sheppard is in his 23nd year of service to the NBA.
+As Washington’s Senior Vice President of Basketball Operations, Sheppard has helped lead the Wizards back into contention in the Eastern Conference with additions of proven veterans to a promising young core of John Wall, Bradley Beal and Otto Porter.
 With significant future salary cap room and financial flexibility, Sheppard’s impact on Washington’s rebuilding efforts is considerable.

 Sheppard’s role in Washington includes responsibilities with salary cap management, negotiations, draft preparation and talent evaluation of collegiate athletes and professionals, both domestically and abroad.
 Additional responsibilities of Sheppard’s include an assisting role in the recruitment and evaluation of free agents, statistical evaluation of NBA players, the hiring of coaches and personnel, and monitoring the Wizards’ efforts in the NBA’s Player Programs.
 Sheppard is also specifically tasked with organizing the Wizards’ training camp and preseason schedules, overseeing the athletic training, strength training, video, technology and equipment areas for the team, and directing in-arena renovations to areas including the Wizards locker room, players lounge, family lounge and front offices.

 Previously a member of the Denver Nuggets organization since 1994, Sheppard served as the Nuggets’ Senior Director of Team Services and Player Relations before his arrival in Washington.
 With Denver, he oversaw all internal and external communications functions and served as the club’s primary spokesperson.